 With two positions to hire on her first staff as head coach at Tennessee, Holly Warlick looked to a former Lady Vol to fill the initial one.
 On April 26, 2012, Kyra Elzy answered the call to return to her alma mater and serve as assistant coach/recruiting coordinator.

-It didn't take long for the UT alumnus to make a difference for the Big Orange.
-She helped Tennessee reel in the No. 3 signing class in the country in 2012, including a pair of McDonald's High School All-Americans (Jordan Reynolds, Mercedes Russell) and the nation's No. 1 and No. 8 players in Russell and Jannah Tucker.
+It didn't take long for the UT alumnus to make a difference for the Big Orange on the recruiting front.
+She helped Tennessee reel in the No. 3 signing class in the country for 2013 high school seniors, including a pair of McDonald's High School All-Americans (Jordan Reynolds, Mercedes Russell) and the nation's No. 1 player in Russell.

 As a successful role model on campus, Elzy was chosen as the 2013 keynote speaker for UT's fifth-annual Multicultural Student Symposium.
 She also was honored as the Lady Vols' SEC Legend during the 2013 conference tournament in Duluth, Ga.